joeltyy/1007_assg/README.md

 6. Turnaround Time
 7. Run Count

-## Vars used for Process Array Struct
+## Process Array Struct variables:
 1. Total Number of Processes (total_processes)
 2. Max number of Processes that can be stored in the array (process_capacity)
 3. Total and Average Burst Time of all Processes in array